panacea-js/core/README.md

 /PROJECT_NAME
 ├ config           ─  All config for you app lives here │ ├ entities
-│ │ └ schemas      ─  Main entity schemas directly used in your app
+│ │ └ schemas      ─  Entity schemas directly used in your app
 │ │   ├ Cat.yml    ─  An example schema for a Cat
 │ │   └ Dog.yml    ─  An example schema for a Dog
-│ │
-│ └ hooks
+│ └ settings
+│   ├ schemas      ─  Settings schemas directly used in your app │   │ └ Site.yml   ─  An example settings schema for general site information
+│   └ Site.yml     ─  The saved configuration for general site information
+│
+├ hooks
 │ └ hooks.js       ─  Example hooks file to interact and override Panacea's behaviors and triggered events │
 ├ data             ─  Everything in this directory should be git ignored │ ├ app_log        ─  The default log directory for your application - debugging starts here